Water isotope diffusion rates from the NorthGRIP ice core for the last 16,000 years - glaciological and paleoclimatic implications: Discussion

 \subsection{General picture}

 Based on a diffusion length estimation for the last 16,000 years we reconstructed a temperature history for the NorthGRIP site.
 In Fig. \ref{Fig16} we present the temperature reconstruction after applying two sharp low--pass filters with a cut--offs at 200 and 1000 y.
+By perturbing the diffusivity model parameters with varying atmospheric pressure values, we have found our temperature inversion to be insensitive to ice sheet elevation changes within the range estimated in \cite{Vinther2009}.
+The estimation of the temperature signal presented here does not include any lapse rate corrections.
+The temperature at every point in time is the temperature at the surface of the NorthGRIP site.

 The reconstruction stops at 225y b2k, a time that corresponds approximately to the present close--off depth.
 The diffusion based reconstruction, results in a mean temperature between 250 and 350 y b2k of 241.4 K (-31.7 C).
 This is a reasonable estimate within the prescribed error bars, considering the modern temperature at the NorthGRIP site of $-31.5$\degC \citep{NGRIPmembers2004}.
 Additionally the temperature history presents an obvious Holocene optimum at $\approx 8$ky b2k.
 However, a temperature gradient of 10 K between the Holocene optimum and the present time is not supported by any previous study and is likely unrealistic.
 We assess this issue in more detail in section \ref{thinning_section}

 The record shows two prominent transitions from colder to warmer climatic conditions at $\approx$ 14.7ky and 11.7ky respectively resembling the B\o lling--Aller\o d (BA) and Younger Dryas (YD) oscillations.
-Based on our reconstruction, the amplitudes of those events are found to be $10.7 \pm 1.5 \mathrm{K}$ and $7 \pm 1.5 \;\mathrm{K}$ respectively.
+Based on our reconstruction, the amplitudes of those events are found to be $10.7 \pm 2.7 \mathrm{K}$ and $7 \pm 2.7 \;\mathrm{K}$ respectively.
 These results are in line with $\delta^{15}\mathrm{N}$ studies from the summit of Greenland as presented in \cite{Severinghaus1998, Grachev2005} and \cite{Severinghaus1999}.
-In our reconstruction, the absolute temperature right before the beginning of the warming of the YD termination is calculated to be $232 \pm 2.3 \;\mathrm{K}$, a temperature that is significantly higher than the suggested 227 K in \cite{Severinghaus1998}.
+In our reconstruction, the absolute temperature right before the beginning of the warming of the YD termination is calculated to be $232 \pm 2.7 \;\mathrm{K}$, a temperature that is higher than the suggested 227 K in \cite{Severinghaus1998}.

 When calculated using the ``classical'' isotope thermometer and assuming a constant sensitivity of $0.67 \;\permil \mathrm{K}^{-1}$, the magnitudes of these oscillations are underestimated by almost a factor of two.
 To overcome this problem, \cite{Johnsen1995a} tuned the isotope sensitivity using the low resolution borehole inferred temperature history \citep{Cuffey1995, DahlJensen1998} and assuming a quadratic relationship between temperature and the \delOx signal.
 With this in mind and considering that our result is based on the \delOx signal itself, we find our conclusions to be relevant within the discussion regarding the overall validity and eventually the importance of the isotope thermometer.